Light Effects panel

 Anatomy of a light effect

-Every light effect builds on a user-defined color ramp, consisting of an arbitrary number of color stops at arbitrary positions on the color ramp, and a given interpolation method between the defined color stops on the ramp.
+Color ramps consist of an arbitrary number of color stops at arbitrary positions, and a given interpolation method between the defined color stops.
 Essentially, the color ramp is a function that takes a number between 0 and 1 and returns a color.
-The light effect that you define in the panel produces a number between 0 and 1 for each drone, and the color ramp turns this number into the color that gets applied to the drone.

 Colors on the color ramp may have an alpha component.
 When the alpha component is 1, the color is opaque — it will replace the original color of the drone.
 When the alpha component is 0, the color is completely transparent and the original color of the drone will not be modified.
 Values in between 0 and 1 produce transparency effects — for instance, an alpha component of 0.5 mixes the original color of the drone with the color from the color ramp in equal proportions.